chrosson/userscripts/_posts/articles/2013-07-28-wrapping-up.md

                     'do=deletepost&s=&postid=' + postid +
                     '&deletepost=delete&reason=areallygoodreason&securitytoken=' + securitytoken,
                     function (doc) {
+                        // doc can either be a string (of a full html page) or an object (of an xml response).
+                        // These help differentiate what happened to our request.

                         if (typeof doc === "string" && doc.indexOf('post_' + postid) !== -1) {
                             // Not sure what happened, failed to delete for some reason